Skip to content

 184. Whistleblowing procedure?

 The RSPO Principles and Criteria 2018 contain guidance and requirements on whistleblowing procedures.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The company also has a grievance mechanism that includes whistleblowing.
+The company also has a grievance mechanism that allows whistleblowing.

 • Y